-Proposal 5 The RFFSS be responsible for the development of the annual trout stocking strategies for State public waters in accordance with the final trout translocation policy.
-Stocking approval for public waters shall be sought prior to any stocking activities, from the Department of Fisheries' Chief Executive Officer, by providing formal advice in relation to annual stocking proposals.
-Advice should include the size, number and life stage of the fish to be stocked and the proposed stocking dates and locations.
+The Department of Fisheries in collaboration with Recfishwest will be responsible for the development of the annual trout stocking strategies for State public waters in accordance with this fisheries management paper.
+Stocking approval for public waters shall be sought from the Department of Fisheries' Chief Executive Officer, prior to any stocking activities by providing formal advice in relation to annual stocking proposals.
+Advice should include the size, number and life stage of the fish to be stocked, and the proposed stocking dates and locations.
 It should also detail the individuals and groups represented throughout the decision-making process.

-4.4 Stocking Practices
+3.4 Stocking Practices

-4.4.1 Stocking responsibility
+3.4.1 Stocking responsibility

 The Department of Fisheries took over the responsibility of stocking trout in the 1970s.
 Before this time, nominated anglers released trout given to them by the Department.
-This practice was not ideal, as there was potential for fish to be released in areas other than designated, and that proper release techniques may not be employed, compromising survival rates.
+This practice was not ideal, as there was potential for fish to be released in areas other than designated.
+There was also the risk that improper release techniques were employed, compromising survival rates.
 Anecdotal information suggests that after the Department started carrying out the stocking, there was a marked improvement in catches recorded in several public waters, such as the Murray River and Blackwood River.
+This was likely due to the specialised transport equipment and improved stocking protocols.

-To reduce the potential impact of the trout on the environment, there is a need to mitigate the risk of illegal and accidental introductions.
+To reduce the potential impact on the environment of stocking trout, there is a need to mitigate the risk of illegal and accidental introductions.
 As such, it is appropriate for restrictions regarding stocking responsibility to be in place.

-Proposal 6 Recreational stocking activities in public waters may only be undertaken by the Department of Fisheries, or by persons authorised, and under conditions specified by the Department of Fisheries' Chief Executive Officer.
+Recreational stocking activities in public waters may only be undertaken by the Department of Fisheries, or by persons authorised by the Department of Fisheries' Chief Executive Officer, and under conditions specified by the Department's Chief Executive Officer.

-4.4.2 Source of stock
+3.4.2 Source of stock